What Tax Authorities See in Your Records That You Don't

 Retroactive documentation is viewed with skepticism

-When founders discover documentation gaps, the instinct is to create the missing records.
-This is understandable — the gap exists, and filling it feels like solving the problem.
+When founders discover a documentation gap, the instinct is to create the missing records.
+Fill the hole, solve the problem.

-In practice, documentation created after the fact carries less weight than documentation created at the time of the decision or transaction.
-Authorities have seen enough retroactive documentation to treat it with appropriate caution.
+It doesn't work that way.
+Documentation created after the fact carries far less weight than records created at the time.
+Authorities have seen enough retroactive paperwork to know the difference.

-A tax residency position that lacks substance documentation may interact with banking relationships that depend on consistent answers.
-A bank inquiry about entity purpose may surface inconsistencies with information provided to a payment processor.
-Each gap makes the adjacent positions harder to defend.
+A tax residency position that lacks substance documentation interacts with banking relationships that depend on consistent answers.
+A bank asks about your entity's purpose and surfaces inconsistencies with what you told a payment processor.
+Each gap weakens the adjacent position.
 The cross-border compliance checklist maps the full surface area of documentation obligations across jurisdictions.

 Get structural patterns other founders miss